Petercerny/scoby-pal-quest/README.md

 ### Getting Started
 1. **Create Your First Batch**: Start by creating a new kombucha batch with your preferred tea type
 2. **Complete Tutorial Quests**: Follow the guided tutorial to learn the basics
-3. **Monitor SCOBY Health**: Keep your virtual SCOBY healthy by maintaining active batches
+3. **Engage with the App**: Interact daily to maintain your SCOBY's mood and streak
 4. **Explore the Library**: Use the knowledge base to learn advanced brewing techniques

-### SCOBY Health System
-- Health starts at 85/100 and can reach a maximum of 100
-- Gain health by completing batches, finishing quests, and daily care
-- Lose health when batches are overdue or inactive
-- Health affects your SCOBY's appearance and mood

 ### Quest System
 - **Tutorial Quests**: Linear progression for beginners
 - **Challenge Quests**: Ongoing challenges for experienced brewers
-- Complete quests to earn XP, health points, and unlockable titles
+- Complete quests to earn XP and unlockable titles

 ## 🤝 Contributing